benjamintezcan/TFM-DL-interpretability-and-image-segmentation/README.md

 # TFM-DL-interpretability-and-image-segmentation
 Github repository containing the necessary code for the elaboration of the Master's Thesis at UPC.
+The goal was to analyse different databases of different semantic background, trying out different CNN architectures and applying different deep learning interpretability methods to check the performances.
+Additionally, some of the images were segmented in order to check if there are any links to the corresponding deep learning interpretability heatmap.

 This project is dealing with 4 different datasets:
   - MNIST